Updated: Aug 5, 2022

 5. The Romans gambled between themselves for His clothes when Jesus was stripped to be crucified.

 6. He was given vinegar to drink on the cross to satisfy His thirst.
 He was mocked, spat upon, despised and rejected when they flogged Him and made Him carry His cross.
 All his disciples had fled.
-He was pierced in the side with a spear to check He was really dead: “a sudden flow of blood and water” gushed forth which is a sign of clinical death when the blood starts to separate.
-The Romans did not need to break His legs to speed up the execution because of this.
+He was pierced in the side with a spear to check He was really dead: “a sudden flow of blood and water” gushed forth.
+The Romans did not need to break His legs to speed up the execution because this gush of blood and water proved that He had already died.

 7. Isaiah 53 gives a detailed account of how the Messiah would be the “Suffering Servant” who had to die so we could “be healed by his wounds”.
 Jesus showed His wounds to doubting Thomas after His resurrection and explained to His disciples why He had to die – to offer the perfect sacrifice for sins.